aileenala/Final-Project-/README.md

 # Final-Project-

-In this final Project our group uses envirmoent saftey and school enrollment to determine the best neighborhood to live in, in the city of Pittsburgh.
+In our group's final project, we identify the best Pittsburgh neighborhood to live in based on school enrollment, enviroment and safety.

 Canvas Group Number- 30